The Economics and Politics of Conservation

-The project will apply game theory and political economy methods to address a number of important questions:
+The project develops and applies game theory and political economy methods to address a number of important questions:

 - Strategic conservation.
 How can the time profile of oil extraction, for example, influence the time profile of more harmful fossil fuels, such as coal, but also the development of renewable energy sources and other types of green technology?

 - International agreements.
 Climate treaties have so far focused on the demand side.
 How will emission quotas determine the various countries’ choice of resource extraction, when they take into account that the resource stock they have left at the next bargaining round will influence their bargaining power and the bargaining outcome?
 One hypothesis is that since resource extraction will be strategic when such concerns are taken into account, it may be more efficient to (also) negotiate extraction rates.

 - Deforestation contracts.
 For some types of resources, such as tropical forests, it is necessary with explicit compensations to succeed with conservation.
 While some such agreements are being established, we do not yet know much about how conservation contracts ought to be designed in order to be effective, neither from an economic, nor from a political point of view.

 - Political concerns.
 To address the questions above in a realistic manner, the analysis will also take into account political economy forces: the resource stock that is conserved will be inherited by the political challenger when the opposition wins the election; political decisions are not made by isolated politicians, but typically through legislative bargaining and coalition formation; international treaties will tie the hands of the next policy maker, and may thus also influence the election.
 These concerns will influence the answer to the questions raised above, such as how deforestation contracts ought to be designed when political economy forces are taken into account.

 Funding is provided by the European Research Council (ERC) Consolidator Grant.